Algorithmic-Bitcoin/abtc-miner-electron/README.md

     The core code is determine if your calculated target is smaller than current target.
 The target changed every 3 blocks, which means 30 minutes theoretically speaking.

+## Donation

+Please denote ABTC to us at `0x276Fd60790e458df29D972cc8D83783350Bc0cc0`, which will be used for the early community promotion